 - AEROSP 388 – Aerospace Tools and Methods / Model-based Systems Engineering

 - Systems engineering

-Gökçin Çınar (pronounced as gok-chin chin-r) will join the University of Michigan as an Assistant Professor of Aerospace Engineering in January ’22.
-Her main research interests include aircraft systems design with a special focus on sustainable aviation concepts such as electrified aircraft.
-In her research, she utilizes probabilistic and statistical methods and techniques for surrogate modeling, machine learning, design space exploration, and decision making to analyze, understand and design the complex system behavior of an aerospace vehicle.
+Gökçin Çınar (pronounced gok-chin chin-r ) is an assistant professor of aerospace engineering at the University of Michigan.
+She is the Principal Investigator of Integrated Design of Environmentally-friendly Aerospace Systems (IDEAS) Lab.
+Her research interests include aerospace systems design, integration, and optimization with a special focus on electrified aircraft concepts and sustainable aviation.
+In her research, she utilizes model-based engineering along with probabilistic and statistical methods to analyze, understand and design the complex system behavior of an aerospace vehicle.